stormcenter/ComfyUI-AutoSplitGridImage/README.md

 1. In the ComfyUI interface, find the "GridImageSplitter" node under the "image/processing" category.
 2. Connect an image output to the "image" input of the GridImageSplitter node.
 3. Set the desired number of rows and columns.
+4. Choose the splitting method for rows and columns (uniform or edge detection).
-4. The node will output two images:
+5. The node will output two images:
    - A preview image showing the grid lines
    - A tensor containing all the split image cells